 - Disease of the nervous system which affect your breathing

 Note that other groups of adults (e.g. travellers to other countries, workers in aged care facilities) are also at-risk, but are not eligible for a free influenza vaccine under the National Immunisation Program (NIP).

 Speak to your healthcare professional about how you can best protect yourself against influenza.

 Adults with the following “at-risk” conditions may be eligible for free pneumococcal vaccine under the National Immunisation Program:

-- some chronic diseases such as lung disease and kidney disease
+- Some chronic diseases such as respiratory disease and kidney disease

 Aboriginal and Torres Strait Islander adults aged 50 years and over are also eligible for free pneumococcal vaccine.

 Non-indigenous adults aged 70 years and over are also eligible for pneumococcal vaccine.